vinc/vinc.cc/src/now.html.md

 - Living on an old farm in a forest of Brittany since 2018
 - Playing with my [hobby operating system][1]
-- Building a web service to [stop wasting cloud resources][2]
-- Enjoying the automnal weather
+- Enjoying the winter weather

-Last updated: `2024-10-08`
+Last updated: `2025-01-01`

 ## See Also